huzheng16/MutationalPatterns/README.md

   get_muts(vcf)
   ```

-Retrieve base substitution from vcf and converted to the 6 types of base substitution types that are distinguished by convention: C>A, C>G, C>T, T>A, T>C, T>G. For example, if the reference allele is G and the alternative allele is T (G>T), this functions returns the G:C>T:A mutation as a C>A mutation.
+Retrieve base substitutions from vcf and convert to the 6 types of base substitution types that are distinguished by convention: C>A, C>G, C>T, T>A, T>C, T>G. For example, if the reference allele is G and the alternative allele is T (G>T), this functions returns the G:C>T:A mutation as a C>A mutation.
   ```{r}
   get_types(vcf)
   ```